Environmental Rights

 What Are Environmental Rights?

-Environmental rights are an extension of the basic human rights that mankind requires and deserves.
+Environmental rights are an extension of the basic human rights that all people require and deserve.
 In addition to having the right to food, clean water, suitable shelter, and education, having a safe and sustainable environment is paramount as all other rights are dependent upon it.
 The desire to ensure access for all of Earth’s inhabitants to this essential standard of living is the primary concern of Environmental rights.

-Beyond equal distribution and access to clean and sustainable resources, Environmental Rights also include an additional obligation from those in the industrialized nations.
+Beyond equal distribution and access to clean and sustainable resources, environmental rights also include an additional obligation from those in the highly industrialized nations.
 It requires us to act responsibly in our own use of natural resources, and to regulate our levels of consumption in a more equitable manner.

 Are Environmental Rights Equally Distributed?

-Due to the “modern world’s” value on material goods, most of the worlds inhabitants lack these basic human and environmental rights.
-For now, the brunt of the environmental consequences are experienced by people outside of the realm of consumerism.
+Due to mass consumerism around the world, most people lack these basic human and environmental rights.
+For now, the brunt of the environmental consequences are experienced by people who contribute least to consumerism.

-The increasing rate of consumption and waste production in the modern world has a profound effect on those in developing nations.
-The staggering amount of waste produced, due to rapid levels of consumption, finds its way to impoverished nations for discarding, where lax environmental regulations allow for cheaper disposal.
+The increasing rate of consumption and waste production has a profound effect on people and ecosystems.
+The staggering amount of waste produced, due to rapid levels of consumption, finds its way to low-income communities for discarding, where lax environmental regulations allow for cheaper disposal.

-For example, an increasing amount of waste produced in the modern world comes in the form of e-waste, or electronic waste.
-This growing mass of discarded cell phones, laptops, monitors, and tablets creates a heavy environmental burden due to the bevy of toxic chemicals released when they are improperly disposed of.
-And, as is often the case, they are shipped away for disposal.
+For example, an increasing amount of waste produced comes in the form of e-waste, or electronic waste.
+This growing mass of discarded cell phones, laptops, monitors, and tablets creates a heavy environmental burden due to the bevy of toxic chemicals released when they are improperly disposed.
+And, as is often the case, they are shipped away for disposal in low-income communities of color.

 How Can Environmental Rights Be Re-distributed?